KyleAMathews/react-headroom/website/pages/index.md

 ### Overriding animation

-The component is intended to be plug n' play meaning it has sensible defaults for animating the header in and out.
+The component is intended to be plug 'n play meaning it has sensible defaults for animating the header in and out.
 If you'd like to override the default animation, you have two options.

 One option is you can override the default inline styles like the following example: